phylum-dev/cli/extensions/poetry/README.md

 $ phylum extension install cli/extensions/poetry
 ```

-Prepend `phylum` to your `poetry` command invocations, or set up an alias to
+Prepend `phylum` to your `poetry` command invocations, or set up an alias in
-make this transparent.
+your shell to make it transparent.

 ```console
 $ phylum poetry add my-package  # This will be checked by Phylum!